-These time limits include any time for personal or medical leave of absence.
+These time limits may be extended due to personal or medical leave of absence.

 In the Graduate Program in Public Health, benchmarks of satisfactory progress must be completed as outlined in the specific program requirements.
 Students who are approaching the time limit for completion will be reviewed with enough notice so that a plan is in place to enable the student to complete the requirements by the end of the time limit.